Finitary codings for gradient models and a new graphical representation for the six-vertex model: Introduction

-In \cref{sec:si-big}, we establish the above coupling, along with some other properties of the superimposed model.
-Specifically, we show that it satisfies a monotonicity (FKG) property (albeit with a partial order which is reversed on one sublattice), that is has a unique Gibbs state for $\alpha>\frac{3p_c}{1-p_c}$, and that samples from this unique Gibbs state have a unique infinite cluster in each sublattice.
-Once we are equipped with these properties of the superimposed model, the proof of \cref{thm:h_grad} is similar to that of \cref{thm:main_potts}.
-Indeed, the general result in~\cite{harel2018finitary} (which relies on the monotonicity and uniqueness of Gibbs measure) will imply that the superimposed model is \ffiid, and then the general result shown in \cref{sec:general} (which relies on the uniqueness of the infinite cluster) will imply that the diagonal gradient of the spin representation (and hence also $|\nabla_d h|$) is \ffiid.

 \paragraph{Organization.} The rest of the paper is organized as follows.
-In \cref{sec:general}, we introduce and prove a general result which will be used to prove that the certain gradients are \ffiid.
-In \cref{sec:ising-potts}, we prove the results about the Ising, Potts and Beach models, namely, \cref{thm:main_Ising,thm:main_potts,thm:main_beach}.
-In \cref{sec:si-big}, we introduce and establish several properties of the superimposed model, including its coupling with the spin representation of the six-vertex model.
-In \cref{sec:h_grad}, we prove the results about the six-vertex model, namely, \cref{thm:h_grad}.
+In \cref{sec:general}, we introduce and prove a general result which will be used to prove that certain gradients are \ffiid.
+We prove our results for the Potts model in \cref{sec:Ising}, and for the beach model in \cref{sec:beach-model}.
+In \cref{sec:6v}, we define the six-vertex model, introduce its graphical representation, and establish several properties of it, including its coupling with the spin representation of the six-vertex model.
+In \cref{sec:h_grad}, we prove our coding results for the six-vertex model.
 We end with a discussion in \cref{sec:open} on open problems and directions for future research.

 \paragraph{Acknowledgements.} We are grateful to Alexander Glazman and Ron Peled for many useful discussions regarding the six-vertex model and for bringing to our attention the connection between this model and the Ashkin--Teller model.
-We would also like to thank Raphael Cerf, Hugo Duminil-Copin and Matan Harel for helpful discussions.
+We would also like to thank Raphael Cerf, Hugo Duminil-Copin and Matan Harel for helpful discussions and also Marcin Lis for insightful discussions about graphical representations of spin models.
+Finally, we would like to thank the anonymous referee for many helpful comments.